Phobias and Complementary Therapy

 The basic EFT technique involves holding a disturbing memory or emotion in mind and simultaneously using the fingers to tap on a series of specific points on the body that correspond to meridians used in Chinese medicine.
 There are no medicines or special equipment required and once learned these simple techniques can be used by anyone at any time they need and so if you suffer from a phobia this may be a useful technique to be able to call upon.
-Practitioners who are sympathetic to phobia sufferers and may help them to conquer their fears are based in Stroud, Hair and Kensington.
+Practitioners who are sympathetic to phobia sufferers and may help them to conquer their fears are based in Hair, Kensington and Healer Epping.

 EFT can also help people to feel re-energised after treatment and better equipped to cope with the physical and psychological responses that phobias bring about in the body.
 Different complementary therapy practitioners may advocate slightly different treatments dependant upon their assessment of your symptoms.